LucasMonteiroi/lucasmonteiroi/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=lucasmonteiroi)

 - 🔭 I’m currently working on @octadesk
-- 👯 I’m looking to collaborate on SASS open source projects in nodejs
+- 👯 I’m looking to collaborate on SAAS open source projects in nodejs
 - 💬 Ask me about anything, we can search the answer together
 - ⚡ Fun fact: I'm a beginner aquascaper
 - 📫 How to reach me: Lmsupport@outlook.com;